 - β-glucans

-Among these, particular note should be taken of vitamin D and β-glucans.
+Among these, special attention should be paid to vitamin D and β-glucans.

-Maitake mushrooms boast more than ten times the vitamin D content of shiitake mushrooms, making them one of the top sources of vitamin D in the mushroom family.
-This vitamin is essential for absorbing calcium and phosphorus, which are crucial for building healthy bones.
-While it can be found in meat and fish, it is not present in vegetables or legumes, making it particularly important for vegans.
-Additionally, when consumed with oil, the absorption rate of vitamin D is known to increase by about 1.5 times.
-This is why maitake pairs well with oil.
+Maitake mushrooms contain more than ten times as much vitamin D as shiitake mushrooms, making them one of the richest sources of vitamin D among mushrooms.
+This vitamin is essential for the absorption of calcium and phosphorus, which are crucial for building healthy bones.
+While it can be found in meat and fish, it is not naturally present in vegetables or legumes, making it particularly important for those following a plant-based diet.
+Additionally, consuming maitake mushrooms with oil can increase the absorption of vitamin D by about 50%.
+This is why they are often cooked with oil.

 The β-glucans found in maitake are also noteworthy.
-They are a type of soluble dietary fiber that can help regulate immune function, lower bad cholesterol (LDL) levels, and potentially improve symptoms of cancer and allergies.
-This nutrient is already being used as an anti-cancer agent, and research on its benefits is ongoing worldwide.
+They are a type of soluble dietary fiber that can help regulate immune function, lower levels of bad cholesterol (LDL), and help manage cancer and allergy symptoms.
+This nutrient is already being used in anti-cancer therapies, and research into its benefits is ongoing worldwide.

-Overall, maitake mushrooms are a fantastic ingredient that should be actively included in your diet.
-So, let’s aim for better health by enjoying them deliciously in this recipe.
+Overall, maitake mushrooms are a great ingredient that should be actively incorporated into your diet.
+Let’s enjoy them with this recipe and aim for better health.

-Some readers may know that freezing mushrooms, including maitake, before cooking can enhance their umami flavor.
-In fact, when mushrooms are cooked directly from frozen, the cell walls break down more easily, releasing flavorful components and improving their taste.
+Some people may know that freezing mushrooms, including maitake, before cooking can enhance their umami flavor.
+In fact, when mushrooms are cooked straight from frozen, their cell walls break down more easily, releasing flavorful components and improving their taste.

-However, note that this general rule doesn’t apply to this dish.
+However, please note that this general rule doesn’t apply to this dish.
 Since karikari maitake is a dish in which maitake mushrooms are enjoyed with a crispy texture, using frozen maitake may cause them to lose that texture.
-Therefore, to fully enjoy this dish, it is recommended to use fresh maitake mushrooms.
+To fully enjoy this dish, it is best to use fresh maitake mushrooms.

 Seasoning options